11 Google Data Studio Alternatives For Reporting Dashboards

 Best suited for: creating shareable KPI dashboards for marketing, sales, or SaaS

-Free trial: yes, 14 days.
-Sign up here
+Free trial: offers freemium version.
+Sign up here.

 Key features

-Klipfolio is a dashboard tool that helps you to connect & share KPIs.
-It can be used for marketing, sales, & product — but also has integrations that are relevant for customer service, e-commerce, and more.
+Klipfolio is a versatile dashboard tool used to connect and share KPIs.
+It supports various areas such as marketing, sales, and product, and also offers integrations for customer service, e-commerce, and other purposes.

 There are 100+ native integrations built with various popular tools and data sources.
 That means you can connect up your scattered KPIs easily (no coding).

-Still, though, the free version is great with 4-hourly data refreshes & unlimited metrics.
-It's a solid alternative to Google Data Studio with a free plan, customer support, and different native integrations & templates available.
+Still, though, the free version of Klipfolio offers many benefits, such as refreshing data every 4 hours and providing unlimited metrics.
+It's a reliable option for those seeking a Google Data Studio alternative, as it offers a free plan, customer support, and various native integrations.

 Klipfolio vs Google Data Studio

-• Klipfolio comes with customer support, whereas Data Studio does not
+• Klipfolio comes with customer support, whereas Data Studio doesn't.

 Pricing